 This new approach aligns the Tasmanian Government with the Australian Government, and implements new arrangements that are more inclusive.

-In partnership with the Aboriginal community, enhanced resources and training will be developed to support teachers to deliver the history and cultures component of the Australian curriculum with a focus on Tasmanian Aboriginal people.
+In partnership with Aboriginal communities, enhanced resources and training will be developed to support teachers to deliver the history and cultures component of the Australian curriculum with a focus on Tasmanian Aboriginal people.

-Legislation to amend the Constitution Act passed through the State Parliament on 26 October 2016 and the Act received Royal Assent on 15 December 2016.
+Legislation to amend the Constitution Act passed through the State Parliament on 26 October 2016 and received Royal Assent on 15 December 2016.
 The amended Preamble reads: